Jose Miranda Player Props: Twins vs. White Sox

 Jose Miranda At The Plate

-- Miranda has picked up a hit in 18 of 28 games this year, with multiple hits seven times.

-- He has hit a home run in two of 28 games played this year, and in 2.6% of his plate appearances.
+- In 30 games played this season, he has hit a homer in two of them.

-- In nine games this year (32.1%), Miranda has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this season (30.0%), Miranda has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.